by Rolf Sattler

 As I pointed out above, a second type of misevaluations that can have unhealthy and harmful consequences is due to more or less inaccurate maps, that is, more or less inappropriate language.
 For example, saying that he always acts irresponsibly or that she is never good would constitute inaccurate maps because these statements appear incorrect.
 Many people seem to be more aware of such misevaluations and their potentially harmful consequences than the misevaluations based on a lack of awareness of abstraction.

-How can we avoid misevaluations of language that can lead to unhealthy, harmful or even destructive behavior?
+How can we avoid misevaluations of language that can lead to unhealthy, harmful or even destructive behaviour?
 To a great extent we can avoid them through an awareness that whatever is expressed through language is not reality but an abstraction from reality, which selects certain features from reality.
 Reality comprises much more, I would say infinitely more, than what is represented through language.
 Therefore, as Korzybski put it, “whatever you might say something "is", it is not.”
 In other words, a word is not the thing it refers to; and language, as a map, is not the territory of reality; it represents at best some aspects of reality.

 Through this awareness we can also change the way we talk and write.
 Korzybski proposed “extensional devices” that create more awareness of the process of abstraction and help to bring language closer to reality, or in other words, improve the partial correspondence between language and reality.
 In their book Drive Yourself Sane, S.P.
-Kodish and B. I. Kodish (2011) discussed Korzybski's extensional devices and other extensional techniques as follows (see also Steve Stockdale’ free e-book):
+Kodish and B. I. Kodish (2011) discussed Korzybski's extensional devices and other extensional techniques as follows (see also Stockdale 2009):